CamillaCP/MQTT_Traffic_Generator/README.md

 - _Role_: The role of the MQTT client.
 The options are:
   - **Publisher**: Sends messages to a specified topic.
   - **Subscriber**: Listens to a specified topic for incoming messages.
+  - **DoS_Attack**: Allows for the simulation of a DoS attack through the instantiation of a large number of Publisher nodes.

 ### Publisher-specific Options
 These options only apply when _Role_ is set to **Publisher**.